skip to content

 Do I need a lawyer to apply for divorce?

-If there is some special reason why you will have difficulty applying for divorce yourself (such as with the English language) or there is some other complication with your application, you may be able to get a grant of legal aid to pay for a lawyer to represent you.
+If you will have difficulty applying for divorce yourself (such as if English is not your first language) or your application is complicated, you may be eligible for a grant of legal aid to pay for a lawyer to represent you.

-If you need advice and help to fill in the divorce application or service forms or legal aid application form, you can call the Legal Helpline on 1300 366 424.
+If you need advice and help to fill in the divorce application or service forms or legal aid application form, call the Legal Helpline on 1300 366 424 during business hours.

 What else will I need?